kube-logging/logging-operator/docs/configuration/crds/v1beta1/fluentd_types.md

 ## FluentdScaling

-FluentdScaling enables configuring the scaling behaviour of the fluentd statefulset
+FluentdScaling enables configuring the scaling behavior of the fluentd statefulset

 ### drain (FluentdDrainConfig, optional) {#fluentdscaling-drain}